MohamedKhaled20/FortiGate/README.md

-This project is a complete documentation of my Fortinet FortiGate learning journey — designed to help anyone who wants to understand firewall concepts in a clear, practical way.
+This project is a complete documentation of my  FortiGate learning journey — designed to help anyone who wants to understand firewall concepts in a clear, practical way.

 I built this roadmap after realizing how difficult it can be to find structured, hands-on material for FortiGate.
 Here, you’ll find my lab results, configurations, step-by-step notes, and final conclusions covering: